Michael Beasley, B.A.

 Home base: McCall, ID

-Joe served as a wildland firefighter for the USFS for 25 years, the majority of that as a smokejumper out of the McCall base.
+Joe is a co-founding Board member and former president of FUSEE who served as a wildland firefighter for the USFS for 25 years.
+The majority of his career was as a smokejumper out of the McCall base.
 He was a Regent's Fellow at U.C.
 Berkeley where he earned a Ph.D. in forest entomology.
 He later earned a law degree from the University of Idaho Law School.
 Joe is a writer, cartoonist, urban farmer, outdoor adventurer, and fire philosophizer.

 Jessica Conrad, B.A.